 As brands expand to become multichannel merchants and adopt omnichannel marketing practices, they also need an omnichannel inventory management strategy to match.

 Shopify’s online and point-of-sale (POS) capabilities, coupled with its expansive app store, enable brands to be everywhere their customers are shopping, but it is still on the brands to implement the operations structure to support this.

-While many brands choose Shopify as their ecommerce platform, there are some benefits and challenges you might face if you use it as your inventory management software.
+While many brands choose Shopify as their ecommerce platform, there are some challenges you might face if you use it as your primary inventory management software.
 We decided to take a closer look at the Shopify inventory management capabilities and the tools brands can use to optimize their inventory management practices.

-The benefits of Shopify inventory management
+5 benefits of Shopify inventory management

 There’s a reason why Shopify is so popular: it has a large number of benefits for its users.